-Stephen Houston totaled 749 rushing yards with 12 touchdowns and a 4.7 average in 2012.
-He also caught 37 passes for 381 yards with four scores and led the team with 1,130 all-purpose yards and 16 total TDs.
+He totaled 749 rushing yards with 12 touchdowns and a 4.7 average in 2012.
+In addition, Houston caught 37 passes for 381 yards with four TDs and led the team with 1,130 all-purpose yards and 16 total scores.

 Houston finished third in the Big Ten in scoring (non-kickers).
-His total touchdowns are tied for fourth, points are fifth and rushing touchdowns are tied for eighth on IU's single-season lists.
+His total touchdowns are tied for fourth, points are fifth and rushing TDs are tied for eighth on IU's single-season lists.

-Houston became the first Hoosiers first running back with at least eight rushing scores in back-to-back seasons since Levron Williams (10 in 2000 and 17 in 2001) and the first with at least 700 rushing yards in consecutive years since BenJarvus Green-Ellis (938 in 2003 and 794 in 2004).
+He became the first Hoosiers first running back with at least eight rushing scores in back-to-back seasons since Williams (2000-01) and the first with at least 700 rushing yards in consecutive years since BenJarvus Green-Ellis (2003-04).

 His 711 yards were the most for a Hoosier in conference action since 2003 (Green-Ellis - 784) and his seven scores were the most since 2001 (Williams - 16).

-Indiana rushed for 1,374 yards in league play, the program's highest total since 2001, and IU's running backs lost just one fumble in 272 attempts.
+Indiana rushed for 1,374 yards in league play and the running backs lost just one fumble in 272 attempts.